rohitdwivedula/google-drive-api/README.md

 # Future Improvements

 1. Add support to specify **which directory** in Google Drive to save the files in.
 2. Add functionality to check if file with same name already exists on drive.
 Prompt user whether to overwrite or not.
-3. Support upload of folders and nested folders
+3. Make a GUI for the app.